learning-at-home/hivemind/README.md

 ![img](https://i.imgur.com/GPxolxb.gif)

-## Live Demo

-Check out our NeurIPS 2021 demonstration ["Training Transformers Together"](https://training-transformers-together.github.io/) to see hivemind in action, join an ongoing collaborative experiment, and learn more about the technologies behind it!

 ## Key Features

 * Distributed training without a master node: Distributed Hash Table allows connecting computers in a decentralized